cli/go-internal/README.md

 # Why is this forked?

-This repo is forked into the `cli` org to allow the `gh` maintainers to explore the use of `testscript` in `gh`, while providing the flexibility for us to share modifications and extensions.
+This is hard forked from github.com/rogpeppe/testscript to allow the `gh` maintainers to explore the use of `testscript` in `gh`, while providing the flexibility for us to share modifications and extensions.
 It is not intended to be a long-term maintained fork and you should not rely on it.

+If we determine it is a good fit for the project, we will decide what to do next based on how our needs align with the preferences of the maintainers of rogpeppe/testscript.

-## Original README
+## Original README with minor tweaks to indicate upstream/fork relationship

 This repository factors out an opinionated selection of internal packages and functionality from the Go standard library.
 Currently this consists mostly of packages and testing code from within the Go tool implementation.

-This repo is [primarily maintained](https://github.com/rogpeppe/go-internal/graphs/contributors) by long-time [Go contributors](https://github.com/golang/go/contributors) who are also currently [maintaining CUE](https://github.com/cue-lang/cue/graphs/contributors) (which is primarily written in Go and which relies upon several of the packages here).
+The upstream repo is [primarily maintained](https://github.com/rogpeppe/go-internal/graphs/contributors) by long-time [Go contributors](https://github.com/golang/go/contributors) who are also currently [maintaining CUE](https://github.com/cue-lang/cue/graphs/contributors) (which is primarily written in Go and which relies upon several of the packages here).